 As part of this award, the Provost’s Office will organize the Fellows to gather as a group at least three times a year.
 The meeting will allow them to share academic interests and expertise, aimed at building interdisciplinary connections and fostering a broader intellectual community.

-All faculty recently promoted to Associate Professor (tenured or tenure-track) within the past five years in all the schools/colleges (or of the equivalent rank in the Blair and Law Schools), who do not hold an endowed chair or professorship, and who devote the majority of their effort to excellence in fundamental research, scholarship, and/or creative work are eligible for nomination.
+All faculty recently promoted to Associate Professor (tenured) within the past five years in all the schools/colleges (or of the equivalent rank in the Blair and Law Schools), who do not hold an endowed chair or professorship, and who devote the majority of their effort to excellence in fundamental research, scholarship, and/or creative work are eligible for nomination.

 Department chairs and/or deans will nominate candidates.
 Candidates may NOT nominate themselves nor contribute supporting information to the nomination materials.
 The TIPs Council will review, score and rank the nominations and make recommendations to the Provost and Vice Chancellor for Academic Affairs.
 Final selection will be confirmed by the Chancellor.

-By May 1, 2018, information about the requirements for the nomination materials and the fall application deadline for the 2019 Chancellor Faculty Fellows will be posted on this website.
+By September 1, 2018, information about the requirements for the nomination materials will be posted on this website.
+Applications for the 2019 Chancellor Faculty Fellows will be due by October 31, 2018.